logo

 • Infections such as myocarditis or endocarditis

-• Medications for treating heart problems or high blood pressure
+• Certain medications for heart problems or high blood pressure

-• Inflammatory diseases such as lupus or rheumatic fever
+• Inflammatory diseases like lupus or rheumatic fever

 What are the symptoms of bradycardia?